parfaitementweb/tailwind-mix-starter/README.md

-# Tailwind CSS Laravel Mix Starter Project
+# Tailwind CSS Laravel Mix (PostCSS) Starter Project

 We use this as a starter template to quickly develop static HTML pages with :
-- TailwindCSS
+- TailwindCSS 2.1
-- Laravel Mix (Webpack)
+- Laravel Mix 6 (Webpack)
 - PostCSS
 - PostCSS Nested
-- PurgeCSS
+- PostCSS Import

 To get started, clone the project and install the dependencies: